Fast expectation-maximization algorithms for spatial generalized linear mixed models: Simulation Study

-Since MCMC-EM is more robust to different initial values, here we focus on illustrating the performance of MCMC-EM.
-Figure \ref{fig:cont_poi_est} shows the parameter estimates at each iteration from the MCMC-EM algorithm; the parameter estimates converge to the same values, regardless of starting values, all within 30 EM iterations.
-Figure \ref{fig:cont_poi_est} also shows the Monte Carlo sample sizes at each EM iteration; most of the simulation efforts are spent in the first and last 2-3 EM iterations.
-Typically, when the stopping threshold is reached (indicated by the vertical dashed line), the ascent-based MCMC-EM algorithm provides a large Monte Carlo sample.
+Since MCEM is more robust to different initial values, here we focus on illustrating the performance of MCEM.
+Figure \ref{fig:cont_poi_est}(a,b) shows the parameter estimates at each iteration from the MCEM algorithm; the parameter estimates converge to the same values.
+Figure \ref{fig:cont_poi_est}(c) shows the MC sample sizes at each EM iteration; most of the simulation efforts are spent in the first and the last 2-3 EM iterations.
+Typically, when the stopping threshold is reached (indicated by the vertical dashed line), the ascent-based MCEM algorithm provides a large MC sample.
 This is a desirable feature, since the last MC sample is used in subsequent analyses, for instance, for estimating the observed information matrix and spatial prediction.
 Finally, the integrated log-likelihood function corresponding to different starting values stabilizes as the EM iteration increases.

 We conduct a simulation study with 100 replicates to study the distribution of the point estimates.
 Figure \ref{fig:poisson_cont_box} shows the boxplots of the estimates; it appears that for both algorithms $\hat{\bs{\beta}}$ are unbiased, while $\hat{\bs{\theta}}$ have positive biases.